Laser diode: Applications

-Telecommunications, scanning and spectrometry
+Telecommunications, scanning, and spectrometry

-Laser diodes are widely used in telecommunication as easily modulated and easily coupled light sources for fiber optics communication.
+Laser diodes are widely used in telecommunications as easily modulated and easily coupled light sources for fiber-optic communication.
 They are used in various measuring instruments, such as rangefinders.
 Another common use is in barcode readers.
 Visible lasers, typically red but later also green, are common as laser pointers.

-Both low and high-power diodes are used extensively in the printing industry both as light sources for scanning (input) of images and for very high-speed and high-resolution printing plate (output) manufacturing.
-Infrared and red laser diodes are common in CD players, CD-ROMs and DVD technology.
+Both low- and high-power diodes are used extensively in the printing industry, both as light sources for scanning (input) of images and for very-high-speed and high-resolution printing plate (output) manufacturing.

+Infrared and red laser diodes are common in CD players, CD-ROMs, and DVD technology.
 Violet lasers are used in HD DVD and Blu-ray technology.
 Diode lasers have also found many applications in laser absorption spectrometry (LAS) for high-speed, low-cost assessment or monitoring of the concentration of various species in gas phase.

-High-power laser diodes are used in industrial applications such as heat treating, cladding, seam welding and for pumping other lasers, such as diode-pumped solid-state lasers.
+High-power laser diodes are used in industrial applications such as heat treating, cladding, seam welding, and for pumping other lasers, such as diode-pumped solid-state lasers.

 Uses of laser diodes can be categorized in various ways.
 Most applications could be served by larger solid-state lasers or optical parametric oscillators, but the low cost of mass-produced diode lasers makes them essential for mass-market applications.
-Diode lasers can be used in a great many fields; since light has many different properties (power, wavelength, spectral and beam quality, polarization, etc.) it is useful to classify applications by these basic properties.
+Diode lasers can be used in a great many fields; since light has many different properties (power, wavelength, spectral and beam quality, polarization, etc.), it is useful to classify applications by these basic properties.